5 Things To Do in Ushuaia, Argentina

 Situated between the mystical Martial Mountains and the Beagle Channel (named after Charles Darwin’s ship), Ushuaia is a nature lover’s paradise.
 Activities include hiking, diving, horseback riding, and climbing.
 During the winter months, skiing is offered at the nearby Mount Castor Resort.

-1. End of the World Train
+1. Take the End Of The World Train

-Located eight kilometers from town in Tierra de Fuego National Park, this steam-powered train runs along the same route once traveled by convicts on their way to work in the forests.
+Located 8 kilometers from town in Tierra de Fuego National Park, this steam-powered train runs along the same route once traveled by convicts on their way to work in the forests.
 However, you won’t be part of a chain-gang work party — visitors ride along in specially constructed rail cars while guides explain the history of the rail line as well the significance of the local flora and fauna.

-2. Tierra del Fuego National Park
+2. Visit Tierra Del Fuego National Park

 Spend the day walking along peat bogs while viewing unique bird species such as the Magellan woodpecker, the Magellan goose, and the Austral conure.
 Trails from the Park’s Interpretation Centre provide visitors access to panoramic views of Beagle Channel and Ensenada Bay.

-3. Beagle Channel
+3. Tour the Beagle Channel

-4. Martial Glacier
+4. Get Close to the Martial Glacier

 Just a few kilometers from the city, the Martial Glacier affords spectacular vistas from its 1,050-meter summit.
 Named after the leader of an 1883 French expedition, Luis Fernando Martial, this is perhaps one of the most accessible glaciers you’ll find.
-Visitors can take a cleared path to the top or ride a chair lift closer to the trails approaching the glacier itself.
+Visitors can take a cleared path to the top or ride a chairlift closer to the trails approaching the glacier itself.
 And for the more adventurous, walking the ice trails is sure to get the adrenaline pumping.

-5. Paseo de los Artesanos Enriqueta Gastelumendi
+5. Paseo De Los Artesanos Enriqueta Gastelumendi

 Conveniently located in the port area, this promenade of nearly 50 brightly colored artisan stalls and workshops is the place to pick up a memento of your visit to the “end of the world.”
-Ceramics, paintings, leather goods, textiles, and paintings crafted by local artists are on offer.
+Ceramics, paintings, leather goods, textiles, and paintings crafted by local artists are offered.
 The handcrafted woolen clothing sold here is some of the finest available in the region.